 My goal is not to convince anyone to buy my tea.
 In fact, there are a lot of people who I think should not buy my tea.
 Perhaps those who already have enough tea to last a lifetime and don’t need anymore.
 My goal is only to educate people about tea and make them aware of the existence of this business.
 That way, if they do decide to buy tea in the future, they have the option of supporting my vision.

 For that reason, I don’t offer discounts or sales and I don’t provide subscription boxes.
-While these methods may generate revenue, they don’t align with my values of mindful consumption.
+While these methods may generate revenue, they don’t align with my values of mindful and intentional consumption.
 And there’s no reason to over-harvest tea trees just so we can throw tea around willy nilly.

 Tea prices are rising, and that’s a good thing.
 That means the people making it are being paid higher wages, and their quality of life is improving.
 We should be celebrating the distribution of wealth, not lamenting it.